-- Three middle school or higher courses in language arts, which emphasize literature, composition, and technical text - Three middle school or higher courses in mathematics - Three middle school or higher courses in social studies. - One semester which must include the study of state and federal government and civics education. - Additionally, a career and education planning course must be completed in either grades 6, 7 or 8th grade.
+- Additionally, a career and education planning course must be completed in either grades 6, 7 or 8.
 The course must be internet based, customizable to each student and include research bases assessment to assist the students in determining educational and career options.
-1003.4156 F.S. - Three middle school or higher courses in science - The equivalent of one class period per day of physical education for one semester of each year.
+1003.4156 F.S. - Three middle school or higher courses in science. - The equivalent of one class period per day of physical education for one semester of each year.

-One of the social studies courses must be at least a one semester civics education course that includes the roles and responsibilities of federal, state and local governments; the structures and functions of the legislative, executive and judicial branches of government; and the meaning and significance of historic documents, such as the Articles of Confederation, the Declaration of Independence and the Constitution of the United States.
-A student transferring into middle grades after the beginning of the second term is not required to meet this requirement if three social studies courses or two year-long courses that include civics have already been completed.
+Once course must be a Civics education course that includes the roles and responsibilities of federal, state and local governments; the structures and functions of the legislative, executive and judicial branches of government; and the meaning and significance of historic documents, such as the Articles of Confederation, the Declaration of Independence and the U.S. Constitution.
+A student transferring into middle grades after the beginning of the second term is not required to meet this requirement if three social studies courses or two year-long courses that includes civics have already been completed.

 Each student's performance on the state Civics End-of-Course (EOC) assessment will be 30% of the final grade in the course.
 Students with disabilities may qualify for a waiver of the EOC requirement.
-Please see page 32 - Statewide Assessment for more information.
+Please see the Statewide Assessment section for more information.

-The physical education requirement shall be waived for students who meet one of following criteria: (1003.455 F.S.)
+The physical education requirement shall be waived for students who meet one of the following criteria: (1003.455 F.S.)

-- The student is enrolled or required to enroll in a remedial course. - The student's parent/legal guardian indicates in writing to the school district that - the parent/legal guardian requests that the student enrolls in another course from among those courses offered as options by the school district, based upon availability at the students' school of attendance or - the student is participating in physical activities outside the school day which are equal to or in excess of the mandated requirement.
+- The student is enrolled or required to enroll in a remedial course - The student's parent/legal guardian indicates in writing to the school district that: - the parent/legal guardian requests that the student enrolls in another course from among those courses offered as options by the school district, based upon availability at the students' school of attendance or - the student is participating in physical activities outside the school day which are equal to or in excess of the mandated requirement.